 Rendering the Fat is actually quite easy.
 You can make the whole process faster by chopping the fat into small pieces.
-This causes it to render the fat more quickly.
+This causes it to render the fat more quickly and efficiently.

 That’s pretty much it.
 The Crackling can be discarded or chopped fine to include with the dish adding more flavor.

 If using it with Flour to create a roux for Gravies, then allow the fat to cool down a bit before adding the flour.
-This makes top notch gravies.
+This makes top-notch gravies.
 This is why the drippings from a roast and such are used with gravies.
-It just offers better taste and uses up everything with no waste.
+It just offers a better taste and uses up everything with no waste.

 There are other methods as well depending on the desired outcome and efficiency.
 If making a large batch then you may want to render the fat in a slow cooker or in the oven at 250 F for a few hours until all the fat is rendered.